mandober/rust-debrief/modules/option/option_methods_list.md

 `and` Returns `None` if the option is `None`, otherwise returns `optb`.
 `and_then` Returns `None` if the option is `None`, otherwise calls `f` with the wrapped value and returns the result.
-Some langs call this operation *flatmap*.

 `or` Returns the option if it contains a value, otherwise returns optb.
 `or_else` Returns the option if it contains a value, otherwise calls f and returns the result.